Berkeley-CS61B/website-sp24/projects/proj3/index.md

 > Ambition Demos will be held in person during lab sections the week that Project 3BC is due.
 > All group members must arrive on time, otherwise a 20% late penalty will be applied to the group.

+{: .danger}
+> **Beware: you cannot submit Project 3B & 3C late without extenuating circumstances**.
+We do not have the same
+> extension policy as previous assignments, so get started early.

 Notice that Project 3B & 3C are due on the same day.
 However, since you need to be manually checked off for the "Ambition" part, we made a division between "Interactivity" and "Ambition & Demos".
 In your Gradescope submission for 3B, your code